A brief history of the Ottoman Empire

-When and how Ottoman Empire was founded?
+When and How Was the Ottoman Empire Founded?

 Osman Ghazi